joshhus/blockchain-sw-25/howto/ibp-v2-faq.md

 * {{site.data.keyword.blockchainfull_notm}} Images
 * Open source Hyperledger Fabric images or a non-IBM product

 Containers deployed from any of the above sources can be connected on a single channel and transact.
 You can join IBM Blockchain Platform peers to any network running Hyperledger Fabric components.
 Similarly, you can invite Fabric peers to join channels hosted on an ordering service deployed on the IBM Blockchain Platform.
 Note that you will need to use Hyperledger Fabric APIs or the CLI.
-For more information about what is supported, see [Support for IBM Blockchain Platform v2.1.x](https://www.ibm.com/support/pages/support-ibm-blockchain-platform-v21x){: external}.</blockchain-sw-213>
+For more information about what is supported, see [Support for IBM Blockchain Platform v2.1.x](https://www.ibm.com/support/pages/support-ibm-blockchain-platform-v21x){: external}.